Analysis | How Currency Wars are Like Real Wars — for Wealth: QuickTake

 The Argument

-The 2015 devaluation of the yuan — the first in more than two decades — prompted calls for clearer communication and a more united stance from the world’s central bankers.
 The G-20 group of countries regularly renews a pledge to refrain from competitive currency devaluations, though it has stopped short of criticizing any nation for doing so.
 With recent political shifts, especially in the U.S., some countries appear more willing to openly use their currencies as leverage in global trade.
 The fallout from such moves can rattle markets, whipsaw capital flows and fuel volatility.
-Some countries have turned to currency pegs to stabilize their exchange rates, since currency fluctuations create uncertainty and can crimp investment.
-The debate continues over how long the world’s economies can fight, and how they might make peace in the currency wars.
+Some countries, including China, use currency pegs to stabilize their exchange rates, since currency fluctuations create uncertainty and can crimp investment.
+China’s surprise 2015 devaluation of the yuan — the first in more than two decades — prompted calls for clearer communication and a more united stance from the world’s central bankers.
+There’s a debate about how long the world’s economies can fight, and how they might make peace in the currency wars.

 First published Feb.